TOLDOTECHNIK/buildroot-webkit/README.md

 You can call the web inspector from an external client browser (tested with Chrome and Safari, not working with Firefox). `http://rpi0.local:9998` or `http://rpi3.local:9998`

 If you want do disable it, you can comment out the `export WEBKIT_LEGACY_INSPECTOR_SERVER=0.0.0.0:9998` line in `/usr/bin/wpe`

+### Keyboard and mouse input
+Attach your keyboard and it's working out of the box.
+Try it out in the input form control on the sample web page.
+Please note that the keyboard layout cannot be changed for the WPE WebKit browser yet.

+Mouse support in the browser window is enabled by uncommenting the `export WPE_BCMRPI_CURSOR=1` line in `/usr/bin/wpe`

 ### SSH, serial console
 SSH (dropbear) is enabled by default.
 You can ssh into it with `ssh root@rpi0.local` or `ssh root@rpi3.local`